Diversity, Equity and Inclusion can Contribute massively to the Social Pillar of ESG

 It covers the entire life cycle from identification of needs to the end of a service contract or end of useful life and subsequent disposal of the asset.

-Besides, it includes the organizational and governance framework that underpins the procurement function.
+Besides, it includes the organisational and governance framework that underpins the procurement function.
 Procurement excludes storage management and logistics, which are part of the broader topic of supply chain management.

 The direct perspective of Social Procurement is that a company purchases goods or services from a "social benefit supplier".
 The company can directly deliver social and/or sustainable outcomes by sourcing from social benefit suppliers.